 Numerator Statement

-Individuals with high cost pharmaceuticals who had at least two drug claims or fills for the specified pharmaceuticals and had a PDC of at least 0.8 for the specified pharmaceuticals.
+High cost pharmaceuticals from the denominator that had a PDC of at least 0.8 during the PDC Period.

-If a patient is taking two or more specified high cost pharmaceuticals, the patient is counted separately for each medication they are taking.

-Example: a patient is taking one selected HIV medication and one selected Hepatitis C medication .
+Example: a patient is taking one selected HIV medication and one selected Hepatitis C medication with 2+ fills for each medication.
 The PDC was found to be: Hepatitis C medication = 0.9 and HIV medication = 0.7

 Numerator = 1 (only Hepatitis C medication had a PDC of at least 0.8)

-Denominator = 2 (patient counted twice for taking two selected high cost medications)
+Denominator = 2 (once for each of the selected high cost medications)

 Time Period for Data